Llama (language model)

 Llama (Note: Formerly stylized as LLaMA or LLaMa) ("Large Language Model Meta AI" serving as a backronym) is a family of large language models (LLMs) released by Meta AI starting in February 2023.

 Llama models come in different sizes, ranging from 1 billion to 2 trillion parameters.
 Initially only a foundation model, starting with Llama 2, Meta AI released instruction fine-tuned versions alongside foundation models.

 Model weights for the first version of Llama were only available to researchers on a case-by-case basis, under a non-commercial license.
 Unauthorized copies of the first model were shared via BitTorrent.
 Subsequent versions of Llama were made accessible outside academia and released under licenses that permitted some commercial use.

-Alongside the release of Llama 3 and a standalone website, Meta added virtual assistant features to Facebook and WhatsApp in select regions; both services used a Llama 3 model.
-However, the latest version is Llama 4, released in April 2025.
+Alongside the release of Llama 3, Meta rolled out Meta AI, an AI assistant built on Llama.
+Meta AI has a dedicated website and is available on Facebook and WhatsApp.
+The latest version is Llama 4, released in April 2025.

+In April 2026, Meta Superintelligence Labs released Muse Spark as a replacement for Llama powering chatbots on various Meta services.

 Background

 After the release of large language models such as GPT-3, a focus of research was up-scaling models, which in some instances showed major increases in emergent capabilities.
 The release of ChatGPT and its surprise success caused an increase in attention to large language models.

 Compared with other responses to ChatGPT, Meta's Chief AI scientist Yann LeCun stated that large language models are best for aiding with writing.

-An empirical investigation of the Llama series was the scaling laws.
-It was observed that the Llama 3 models showed that when a model is trained on data that is more than the "Chinchilla-optimal" amount, the performance continues to scale log-linearly.
-For example, the Chinchilla-optimal dataset for Llama 3 8B is 200 billion tokens, but performance continued to scale log-linearly to the 75-times larger dataset of 15 trillion tokens.